openbaton/docs/docs/use-case-example.md

 screen -d -m -S client iperf -c $server_private1 -t 300
 ```

-These scripts showed above, are contained in the VNF Package or in a git repository accessible from the VM.
+These scripts shown above, are contained in the VNF Package or in a git repository accessible from the VM.
+Be aware that all the scripts will be executed with root permissions.
 Once all these steps are done we are ready to create a Network Service Record from the id of the Network Service Descriptor.

 Let's again have a look at the sequence diagram of a create Network Service Record operation.